benjaminoakes/www.benjaminoakes.com/_posts/2021-06-30-My-Pronouns-Are-HeHim-What-Are-Yours.md

 Source: [My Pronouns Are She/They.
 What Are Yours?](https://hbr.org/2021/06/my-pronouns-are-she-they-what-are-yours)

-For whatever reason, I hadn't looked at this from the standpoint of normalization in service of allyship.
+For whatever reason, I hadn't seen this from the standpoint of normalization in service of allyship.
 I didn't read the entire article closely, but I was happy to get a better understanding today.

 Related: [How to add your personal pronouns to your LinkedIn profile](https://www.androidcentral.com/how-add-your-personal-pronouns-your-linkedin-profile)